 Further Information

-- Contact the registry of the domain in question and make them aware of the problem.
-Each registry has a so-called abuse address (abuse@) to which such reports can be sent.
+- Contact the registry of the affected domain to make them aware of the problem.
+Every registry has an abuse address for this purpose (e.g. abuse@).

-- Always check carefully that you are on the correct website before you submit any data.
+Make sure you are on the correct website before you enter any information.